-Because a few traders hold the monopoly on cooking gas in Hodeida, the price of a gas cylinder has risen to YR 2,000.
+Because a few traders hold the monopoly on cooking gas in Hodeida, the price of a gas cylinder has risen to YR 2,000. gas make living harder and harder in this governorate, according to Zahra.

+Zahra is wondering why the government does not take the responsibility to monitor the prices and gas supply so people can continue living.
 The Yemeni media has revealed that the state is planning to abolish the subsidy on oil derivatives completely, including gas, without considering the families with no regular income who cannot afford the rise in prices that will follow.